Nelson's Column: Construction and history

-The 17 ft statue at the top was sculpted by Edward Hodges Baily R.A. from three pieces of Craigleith sandstone donated by the Duke of Buccleuch, former chairman of the Nelson Memorial Committee, from his own quarries.
+The 17 ft statue at the top was sculpted by Edward Hodges Baily R.A. from three pieces of Craigleith type sandstone donated by Walter Montagu Douglas Scott, 5th Duke of Buccleuch, former chairman of the Nelson Memorial Committee, from his own quarry at Granton, Edinburgh.

 The statue stands on a fluted column built from solid blocks of granite from the Foggintor quarries on Dartmoor.
 The Corinthian capital is made of bronze elements, cast from cannon salvaged from the wreck of HMS Royal George at the Woolwich Arsenal foundry.
-It is based on the Temple of Mars Ultor in Rome, and was modelled by C.H.
-Smith..
+It is based on the Temple of Mars Ultor in Rome, and was modelled by C. H. Smith.
 The bronze pieces, some weighing as much as 900 lb are fixed to the column by the means of three large belts of metal lying in grooves in the stone.

+The column also had a symbolic importance to German Nazi leader, Adolf Hitler.
+If Hitler's plan to invade Great Britain, Operation Sea Lion, had been successful, he planned to move it to Berlin, the capital of Germany.

+Lions

 The four identical bronze Barbary lions at the column's base were not added until 1867.
-At one stage, they were intended to be of granite, and the sculptor John Graham Lough was chosen to carve them.
+At one stage they were intended to be of granite, and the sculptor John Graham Lough was chosen to carve them.
 However, in 1846, after consultations with Railton, he turned down the commission, unwilling to work under the restrictions imposed by the architect.

+Thomas Milnes received the commission in 1858, and produced four full-scale models in sandstone, each individualised to represent Peace, War, Vigilance and Determination.
+These were rejected, and the commission was transferred, again, to Sir Edwin Landseer.
+Subsequently mill owner Sir Titus Salt bought the statues instead for a civic building at the centre of his workers village, installed on pedestals in 1869.
+The four sandstone Lions now have Grade II* listed building status.

-The sculptures eventually installed, commissioned in 1858, were designed by Sir Edwin Landseer in collaboration with Baron Marochetti.
-Their design may have been influenced by Marschalko János's lions at each abutment to the Széchenyi Lánchíd (Chain Bridge) in Budapest, installed 6 years before the Trafalgar Square lions were commissioned.
+The sculptures eventually installed were designed by Sir Edwin Landseer in collaboration with Carlo Marochetti.
+Landseer was a hugely popular painter and the favourite of Queen Victoria.
+Their design may have been influenced by Marschalko János's lions at each abutment to the Széchenyi Chain Bridge in Budapest, installed six years before the Trafalgar Square lions were commissioned.

+Landseer requested casts of a real lion from Turin which did not arrive until 1860.
+In the meantime, he made sketches of lions at London Zoo and eventually received the corpse of one to work with.
+Delays in completing the work meant that the corpse started to decompose, leading to some discrepancies in form.
+The paws, for example, were based on those of a cat, and the sculpted lion's backs are concave rather than convex.

+The sculptures were eventually installed in 1867.
 Landseer was paid £6,000 for his services, and Marochetti £11,000.

 In 2011, consultants for the Greater London Authority reported that tourists climbing onto the backs of the lions have caused considerable damage and recommended banning tourists from climbing them.

-The column also had a symbolic importance to Adolf Hitler.
-If Hitler's plan to invade Britain, Operation Sea Lion, had been successful, he planned to move it to Berlin.